rapid-lang/rapid/LRM/README.md

 }
 ```

-Many standard library classes and builtin objects define errors pertinent to their functions, to which an Error instance may be compared.
+Many standard library classes and builtin objects define errors pertinent to their functions, to which an error instance may be compared.

 ```
 dict<string, int> d = {"foo": 4, "bar": 5}